c-arthurs/QuArray/docs/DAB stain analysis.rst

    * This will load a new random image into the window.

-   * It is good to optimise the thresholds on at least 10 sample images from the dataset
+   * It is good to optimise the thresholds on at least 10 sample images from the dataset.

 #.
 Saturation slider.